CipherBayLabs/svm-fhe/README.md

 ## 🧪 Testing

 The project includes multiple test suites:
 - Rust unit tests for encryption logic
 - Integration tests for API endpoints
 - Anchor tests for Solana program
 - TypeScript tests for client functionality

-## 🐛 Known Issues and Solutions
+## Architecture

+The process first begins when a user deposits a certain amount of lamports into the program via the deposit function.
+This will create a mapping from the user's address to a ciphertext that represents their lamport value. (down the road this can also be used for SPL tokens such as USDC).